Big Little Lies (TV series): Development

+Season 1

 Actresses and producers Nicole Kidman and Reese Witherspoon were announced to have optioned the screen rights to Liane Moriarty's novel Big Little Lies on August 6, 2014, less than a month after the book's publication.
 The two of them were expected to develop the project as a film in which they would star and act as executive producers, sharing the latter duty with Bruna Papandrea and Per Saari; Moriarty was also expected to produce.
 In November of that year, the actresses announced the format's shift into that of a limited-run television series written by David E. Kelley.
 In May 2015, HBO gave the series a production order and Kelley was announced to join the team of executive producers.
 That October, Jean-Marc Vallée was reportedly in talks with the project's team to handle directing of the first episode and potentially others.
 His involvement with all seven episodes was confirmed almost two months later.
 The series' release date of February 19, 2017, was unveiled in November 2016.